-You will certainly have heard of it this week: a team of scientists literally "revived" dead spiders to do their bidding.
-In a new field called "necrobotics," researchers have converted the corpses of wolf spiders into pincers that can handle objects.
-All the team had to do was stick a syringe into the back of a dead spider and glue it.
-Pushing the fluid in and out of the corpse, the paws opened and closed, researchers report on July 25 on Advanced Science.
+You will certainly have heard about it this week: a team of scientists literally "revived" dead spiders to make them do their bidding.
+In a new field called “necrobotics,” researchers have converted the corpses of wolf spiders into pincers capable of handling objects.
+All the team had to do was stick a syringe into the back of a dead spider and glue it on.
+By pushing the fluid in and out of the corpse, the legs opened and closed, researchers report July 25 in advanced science.

 The answer is simple: because spiders are like gods hydraulic machines.
 They control the extension of the legs by forcing blood into them.
-Since a dead spider no longer has this blood pressure, its paws curl up.
+Because a dead spider no longer has this blood pressure, its legs curl.

-"We thought it was great," says Yap.
-“We wanted to exploit it”.
+"We thought it was cool," Yap says.
+“We wanted to exploit it.”

-His team first tried putting dead wolf spiders to gently heat, hoping the moist heat would cause the spiders to expand and push their paws outward.
+His team first tried placing dead wolf spiders under gentle heat, hoping that the moist heat would cause the spiders to expand and push their legs outward.
 It did not work.
-But when the researchers injected the fluid directly into a spider's corpse, they found that they could control its grip well enough to pick up other dead spiders and move small objects like wires in a circuit.
+But when the researchers injected the fluid directly into a spider's corpse, they found that they could control its grip well enough to pick up other dead spiders and move small objects such as circuit wires.